FabriceSalvaire/pythonic-gcode-machine/doc/sphinx/source/reference-manual.rst

  API Documentation
 ===================

-This is the API documentation for the PythonicGCodeMachine library.
+This is the API documentation for the PythonicGcodeMachine library.

 .. warning:: The API documentation is automatically generated from the docstrings in the source using the |Sphinx| tool.
 This way to produce the documentation is know to be perfectible